dstar55/100-words-design-patterns-java/_drafts/Bridge.md

 * [Usage](#Usage)

+###  <a id="Motivation"></a>Motivation

+Let's say that that we want to develop an audio player on our Windows OS.
+We define the base class, Audio, which has two subclasses – MP3Audio and
+WavAudio.
+The first version of the player on Windows is running well, but after some time we want to implement the same player on Linux OS.

+How do we tackle this situation?

+If we incorporate the OS specifics in our hierarchy, we will end up with 4 class combinations, such as WindowsMP3Audio, LinuxMP3Audio, WindowsWavAudio and LinuxWavAudio.
+Adding more codec types and more operating systems will make the hierarchy even larger.

+The appropriate solution would be to extract our structure into two separate hierarchies.

+The original audio structure classes will remain the same,  and they will contain a reference to an object of the new hierarchy, the OS hierarchy.
+This way we will extract the OS specifics into a class of its own, with two child classes, Windows and Linux.
+The Audio class will get a reference field to one of the OS classes.
+Using that reference, it will be able to delegate work to OS objects when needed.
+This reference will serve as a bridge between the Audio and OS hierarchies.

+The explained solution is an example of the Bridge pattern.

+The bridge pattern decouples an abstraction from its implementation, so that the two can vary independently.

 ###  <a id="Story"></a>Story

-Decouple an abstraction from its implementation so that the two can vary independently.

-Steering wheel is an example of the Bridge.
+A steering wheel is an example of the Bridge.
-The purpose of a steering wheel is to transmit  driver's input to the steered wheels in order to dynamically change direction of the vehicle.
+The purpose of a steering wheel is to transmit driver's input to the steered wheels in order to dynamically change the direction of the vehicle.
-There are different implementations of the steering wheels used in cars, buses, tracks, tractors and formulas.
+There are different implementations of steering wheels used in cars, buses, trucks, tractors and racing cars.